bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/1_3_intro_to_pointers.md

 }
 let q = &p; // requires only 64 bits to store in memory of 64 bit architecture
 ```

+In short every pointer variable of arbitrary types requires only 64 bits to be stored
+in 64 bit architecture.

 In computer memory every byte has a unique address.
 The address of a variable refers
 to the first byte of the value of that variable in memory.